How to Keep Your Kitchen Clean One Minute at a Time

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Can you spare a minute if it means a clean kitchen?

 My least favorite thing about working in a restaurant was cleaning up at the end of the night.
 Especially on busy nights, when the dishes piled up and the floors got covered with bits of food.
 Sadly, that scenario is not unique to the restaurant industry.
 Sometimes when cooking a from-scratch meal at home, my kitchen looks the exact same way.
 If you’re like me, you might find yourself at a loss for how to keep your kitchen clean and still put (good) weeknight dinners on the table.

 Then, I came across the one-minute rule, and I’m pretty sure it changed my life.
-It seemed like such an easy thing to do—just clean as I cooked—so I gave it a try.
+It seemed like such an easy thing to do—just clean as you cook—so I gave it a try.
 What happened?
 At the end of the meal, almost all of the dishes were washed or in the dishwasher and my kitchen was basically clean!
 (Learn more kitchen cleaning secrets.)

 The One-Minute Rule goes as follows: I must do any task that can be finished in one minute.
 That’s it—if it only takes a minute, just get it done this minute.
 It’s a way of tricking yourself into doing all kinds of little things instead of putting them off until they pile up into a mountainous to-do list.
 So, instead of trying to figure out your priorities, you simply assess each task based on the time it will take.
 And, if it takes less than a minute, you just do it.